 Collision Coverage & Comprehensive Insurance

 This is exactly what it sounds like - it pays to repair or replace your boat after an accident or collision.
-It covers damage to your car when your car hits, or is hit by, another vehicle or object.
+It covers damage to your boat when your boat hits, or is hit by, another vehicle or object.
 Typically, a deductible will apply to this coverage.
-The complement to collision coverage is comprehensive insurance, which provides protection in the event of physical damage (other than a collision) of the insured car.
+The complement to collision coverage is comprehensive insurance, which provides protection in the event of physical damage (other than a collision) of the insured boat.
 Theft, fire damage, or a cracked windshield are all covered under the comprehensive section.

 Unlike home and auto coverage, boat insurance is not as easy to get discounts on.
 In fact, bundling your boat insurance with your home and auto coverage is often the best or only way to max out possible discounts.
 However, not all home and auto insurers also insure boats.
 It is very possible you will find yourself with a standalone boat policy with a different carrier.